The best sales people in any team understand the value of asking great questions:

 A great response to this objection is “that is exactly why I have been hired, when is a good time for me to meet with you to discuss this matter?”

 Other great questions which are also very strategic are “what is it about your current supplier that you like?
 “This can quite often give you a great insight as to the preferences of the prospect.

 The exact reverse to that question is “what do you think your current supplier could improve on?”
 Now this is also a very powerful question and can quite often uncover a lot of pain.
 Once we start to uncover the prospects pain, we are then in a great position to be able to solve their pain and put you in the box seat when asking for the business.

-Learn more about crafting a powerful sales process at Sales Training Program, B2B proven program used by National & Global Corporations on August 16-17 – perfect for any team seeking to level up in sales.
+Learn more about crafting a powerful sales process at Sales Training Program, B2B proven program used by National & Global Corporations on June 12 & 13 2019 – perfect for any team wanting to increase sales.